f0nzie/welltest_eda/README.md

 ## What can we learn from these well tests
-Usually well tests are run to assess the performance of the well.
+Usually well tests are run to assess the productivity or performance of the well.
 The results of the well test acts as a diagnostic of the well and can also be used as troubleshooting method.
 The well test is a powerful indicator of the behavior of the well telling us how close or how far is from the technical potential or the well performance curves such as the IPR or VLP.

 Well tests, together with reservoir and fluid properties are used to calibrate well models.

-## What question can data science address?
+## What questions can data science address?

-* which field has the highest oil production?
+1. which field has the highest oil production?

-* when a field hit a 50% watercut?
+2. when a field hit a 50% watercut?

-* which is the well that has the highest gas injection rate?
+3. which is the well that has the highest gas injection rate?

-* what is the well that produces more oil with less gas injection rate? (gas lift well)
+4. what is the well that produces more oil with less gas injection rate? (gas lift well)

-* is there a relationship between the GOR and watercut?
+5. is there a relationship between the GOR and watercut?

-* which well test variables are correlated?
+6. which well test variables are correlated?

-* which well test variables are the least correlated?
+7. which well test variables are the least correlated?

-* how many wells are natural flow, gas lift or another artificial lift method?
+8. how many wells are natural flow, gas lift or another artificial lift method?

-* how many wells have dual completions?
+9. how many wells have dual completions?

-* which string (in dual completion wells) produces more oil?
+10. which string (in dual completion wells) produces more oil?
 Short string or long string?

-* which wells were the ones with more tests during the current year?
+11. which wells were the ones with more tests during the current year?

-* which field had more well tests during the year?
+12. which field had more well tests during the year?

-* which well was retested more in any field?
+13. which well was retested more in any field?

-* which wells were tested more than 24 hours?
+14. which wells were tested more than 24 hours?

-* what is the average well test duration?
+15. what is the average well test duration?

-* what wells were more tested in a year?
+16. what wells were more tested in a year?

-* what wells have to be repeated more than 5 times in a week?
+17. what wells have to be repeated more than 5 times in a week?

-* what wells showed a considerable increase or decrease in gross production?
+18. what wells showed a considerable increase or decrease in gross production?

-* is there a relatioship between gas injection pressure and net oil production?
+19. is there a relatioship between gas injection pressure and net oil production?

-* what fields produce with the highest watercut?
+20. what fields produce with the highest watercut?

-* what fields have the highest and lowest GOR?
+21. what fields have the highest and lowest GOR?

-* what wells were shut in the longest?
+22. what wells were shut in the longest?

-* what wells were taken out of production during the year?
+23. what wells were taken out of production during the year?

-* what wells decreased oil production the most?
+24. what wells decreased oil production the most?

-* what wells increased oil production?
+25. what wells increased oil production?

-* what wells had the sharpest wellhead pressure decline?
+26. what wells had the sharpest wellhead pressure decline?

-* what is the average gas injection pressure?
+27. what is the average gas injection pressure?

-* what are the fields and platforms with the highest and lowest gas injection pressure?
+28. what are the fields and platforms with the highest and lowest gas injection pressure?